CHEMICAL PEELS AT OTTAWA MEDISPA ALTA VISTA

 How Do They Help?

-From environmental damage, sun damage, cuts, bruises, and general aging, our skin take a beating!
-Luckily, our skin is able to repair itself.
+From environmental damage, wrinkles, acne (both current breakouts and scarring), congestion, UV damage, brown spots, hyperpigmentation, stretch marks, and general ageing, our skin takes a beating!
+Luckily, our skin can repair itself.
 Our skin goes through a natural cycle of renewal, where old skin dies off and new skin is formed beneath, eventually making its way to the surface.

 FAQs ABOUT CHEMICAL PEELS